 So does a pressure cooker brown meat?

-The short answer is yes–however there are some considerations.
+The short answer is yes--however there are some considerations.
 You can quickly and easily brown meat in most electric pressure cooker models, however you will need to verify if your pressure cooker supports that particular function.
-Here are some electric pressure cookers with a saute function.

-There should be a small element on the base of your pressure cooker that can switch to a ‘brown’ setting if the model you own is specifically designed to brown meat.
-If not, don’t fret.
-You can still use your pressure cooker to brown your dinner–you will just do so without using the unit’s lid.
+There should be a small element on the base of your pressure cooker that can switch to a 'brown' setting if the model you own is specifically designed to brown beef.
+If not, don't fret.
+You can still use your pressure cooker to brown your dinner--you will just do so without using the unit's lid.

 How to Brown Meat in a Pressure Cooker